fubar2/pcapGrok/README.md

                         Graphviz node shape - circle, diamond, box etc.
   -n NMAX, --nmax NMAX  Automagically draw individual protocols if more than
                         --nmax nodes.
 100 seems too many for any one graph.
+  -hf HOSTSFILE, --hostsfile HOSTSFILE
+                        Optional hosts file, following the same format as the dns cache file, which will have priority over existing entries in the cache

 ```

 ## "Layers"
-The layers pcapGrok offers are:
+The layers PcapVis offers are:

  - device level traffic topology (--layer2),
  - ip communication (--layer3) and